mmarusiak/python-language-detector/README.md

 # Python language detector

-It's simple project - actually refactored in one day project that I made for one of my classes.
+It's simple project - actually refactored in *one day* project that I've made for one of my classes.
 It uses statistics to detect language.
 Project uses:
 * wikipedia API;
 * numpy;